DEFRA/cyltfr-acceptance-tests/README.md

 Environment variables to be set in bashrc. or terminal.
 Then to run tests from cli in root of project:

-`$ npm run wdio`
+`$ npm run wdio` - This will run all tests.

-This will run all tests, to specify suites or test cases, see wdio docs for more detail.
+`$ npm run test` - This will run all tests, and because we have a 'pretest' script, it will run the linting also.
+This is mainly for use in pipeline.

-`$ npm run wdio -- --spec test/specs/specs/test-name.js`

-This will run the specified spec file, rather than the entire set of tests
+`$ npm run wdio -- --spec test/specs/specs/test-name.js` - This will run the specified spec file, rather than the entire set of tests

 If running on local Windows machine then to run all tests: